MustansirZia/mustansir.dev/content/posts/cleaner-react-with-class-fields.md

 And here's the [fiddle](https://jsfiddle.net/8ja6erbk/7/).

-As you can see if eliminates the need for a `this.doWork = this.doWork.bind(this)` in the `constructor` and we can also avoid creating a new fat arrow function <br />
+As you can see it eliminates the need for a `this.doWork = this.doWork.bind(this)` in the `constructor` and we can also avoid creating a new fat arrow function <br />
 like so `<button onClick={() => this.doWork()}>` inside each render cycle.

 <br />